SunrisesIllNeverSee/MOS2ES/I.  MO§ES™ /v. Stress Testing/README.md

+### 📊 Simulation Methodology Disclosure

+This stress test was conducted using **formal symbolic reasoning**, not runtime execution — mirroring how **patent viability analyses are traditionally run**.
+The simulation leveraged structured logic, token scaling models, and systemic lattice response under exponential bloat.

+No backend APIs, production calls, or proprietary code were used.

+> This aligns with industry-standard viability projections: **design-stage simulations backed by mathematical logic and reference-class behavior.**

+The **full methodology, equations, and replication protocol are available upon request** for reviewers, collaborators, or audit partners.

+---

 # 🧪 System Stress Tests — README.md

 This folder contains Grok-initiated simulations designed to **pressure test** the three core pillars of the MO§ES™ system: